-The best outdoor pizza ovens can reach temperatures as high as 900 degrees Fahrenheit, but the high heat isn't only ideal for cooking up a homemade pizza — a pizza oven is a versatile baking machine that can handle all sorts of fare.
+The best outdoor pizza ovens can reach temperatures as high as 900 degrees Fahrenheit, but the high heat isn't only ideal for cooking a homemade pizza — a pizza oven is a versatile baking machine that can handle all sorts of fare.
 With so many models on the market, finding the best outdoor pizza oven for your needs can be challenging.

 Types of Outdoor Pizza Ovens